collective/buildout.python/docs/DEPENDENCIES.rst

 -------------

-We use zc.buildout >= 1.4.1, if you install for the first time, then just do as said in INSTALL.txt.
-If you bootstrapped before, see UPGRADE.txt
+We use zc.buildout >= 1.4.1, if you install for the first time, then just do as said in INSTALL.rst.
+If you bootstrapped before, see UPGRADE.rst.

 Mac OS X
 --------